 Just like with soft-boiled eggs the trick to get a perfect hard-boiled egg is to boil it for the right length of time.

-I first add the egg to the boiling water when the water has actually started boiling, not before.
-I will then time it for 10 to 12 minutes using Alexa to time it for me.
+I first add the egg to the boiling water with a spoon when the water has actually started boiling, not before.
+I will then time it for 10 to 12 minutes, using Alexa to time it for me.

-When the 10-12 minutes is up, I remove the eggs from the water and put them in cold water to cool them down.
+When the 10-12 minutes is up, I remove the eggs from the water and put them in cold water to cool them down for a few minutes.